acabreira1/pluginparameters/README.md

 ##Description

-PluginParameters is a JUCE module which manages plugin parameters automatically in plugins developed with [JUCE](http://rawmaterialsoftware.com/juce.php).
-It intends to help automating things in the development of closs-platform plugins taking it from where JUCE leaves you in the wild and it provides two plugin templates which are convenient to create plugins from scratch.
+PluginParameters is a JUCE module which manages different types of plugin parameters automatically in plugins developed with [JUCE](http://rawmaterialsoftware.com/juce.php).
+It intends to help automating things in the development of closs-platform plugins taking it from where JUCE leaves you in the wild.

+## Installation

+If you are new to JUCE, first download [JUCE](http://www.juce.com/downloads) into a local folder.
+Next drag-and-drop the "modules" folder to your local JUCE folder.
+When you create a new project in JUCE, the Introjucer will detect automatically the PluginParameters module.
+Switch it on and you are ready to go!

 ###What it does